addussk/projectII_ZUI/README.md

 -Created class defined book with attributes(below);
 Attributes: Name, Price, Description, Image(url adress to location in network) addition info :Pages/Published/Rating.
 -Adapted UI methods to new attributes;
+-Implement functionality of adding image for each book and display image on the list